IBeRamen/chrome-apps/README.md

 # google-chrome-apps
-A collection of basic Google Web Applications
+A collection of basic Google Web Applications.

+# Hello World
+A web app that displays the string "Hello World".

+# Calculator
+A web app that displays a calculator.